 Standard image input.

-A multiplier-type factor by which to increase the overall brightness of the image.
+An additive-type factor by which to increase the overall brightness of the image.
 Use a negative number to darken an image.

 A scaling type factor by which to make brighter pixels brighter, but keeping the darker pixels dark.
 Higher values make details stand out.
 Use a negative number to decrease the overall contrast in the image.

 - Convert Premultiplied